ember-learn/guides-source/guides/v2.18.0/tutorial/acceptance-test.md

 Since we haven't added any functionality to our application yet, we'll use this first test to get started on running tests in our app.

 To do that, replace occurrences of `/list-rentals` in the generated test with `/`.
-The test will start our app at the base url, `http://localhost:4200/`, and then do a basic check that the page has finished loading and that the url is what we want it to be.
+The test will start our app at the base URL, `http://localhost:4200/`, and then do a basic check that the page has finished loading and that the
+URL is what we want it to be.

 ```javascript {data-filename="tests/acceptance/list-rentals-test.js" data-diff="-6,+7,-8,+9,-12,+13"}
 import { test } from 'qunit';